jeffsee/PeopleEvents/README.md

 <b>Assumptions</b>

 - Each event can only be matched to one person (though with the linking table, we could have a many-to-many relationship)
+- Modifying a person's date of birth does not imply they lose any previously linked events, nor are any existing events that match the new details attached (though this would obviously require discussion on what the exact requirements are - in any case, date of birth changes could well be something that was not required)

 <hr>